machado-research/AgarCL/README.md

 1. **Download the Dockerfile**
    - Download the [Dockerfile.txt](https://github.com/AgarCL/AgarCL/blob/master/Dockerfile.txt).
+   - You can jump to step 4 for instructions to use a pre-built [image](https://hub.docker.com/repository/docker/agarcl/agarclimage/general) that we share.

 2. **Navigate to the Directory Containing the Dockerfile**
    - Open your terminal and navigate to the folder where the `Dockerfile.txt` is located: